Writer in Residence Applications

 When should I apply?

-The submission/application period for Kerouac Project Residencies opens on January 1 of each year, and remains open for 10 weeks.
+The submission/application period for Kerouac Project Residencies opens on January 1 of each year, and remains open for approximately 10 weeks.
 If your submission is ready to submit, there is no point in waiting until the last week to submit.
 We encourage writers to submit their application and writing sample early.

 At midnight Eastern Time on the specified end date of the 10-week submissions period our submission system automatically stops accepting applications.
 We will be unable to accept any application after this time, no matter the reason.
 So apply early and don’t be left out as some have in the past.